Alex-Ballew/Checkers.github.io/README.md

   1. You can only move on black squares, so the pieces move diagonally.

-  2. Non kings can only move forward toward their opponent.
+  2. Non-kings can only move forward toward their opponent.

 <b>Capturing pieces:</b>